Skip to Content

 QuartziteLee County, Clay County

-Metamorphic rocks you can find in Alabama State
+Metamorphic rocks can be found in Alabama State

-Now that we discussed sedimentary and metamorphic rocks in Alabama let’s see if igneous rocks are also present here!
+Now that we have discussed sedimentary and metamorphic rocks in Alabama let’s see if igneous rocks are also here!

 The igneous rocks represent the oldest rocks in Alabama, dating back to the Precambrian.

-These volcanic rocks are found mainly in the Piedmont Upland located on the east-central side of Alabama.
+These volcanic rocks are found mainly in the Piedmont Upland, on the east-central side of Alabama.
 Among the igneous rocks found in this state, we must mention granite, pegmatite, or diorite.

 Various metallic and non-metallic minerals have been successfully mined from these igneous rocks.
 Check out the below table to see what igneous rocks are found and where to look for them!